Coronavirus: Homes for the elderly find ways to avoid lockdown | DW | 20.10.2020

 "Now we're getting phone calls — lots of calls," the home's manager Jan Steinbach says.
 People are asking whether they are still allowed to visit loved ones as the nationwide caseload in Germany ticks upwards.

 Whether to limit visitors during the pandemic is a real quandary with no correct answers for care homes.
-Let visitors in, and risk bringing COVID-19 into a facility full of people at an elevated.
+Let visitors in, and risk bringing COVID-19 into a facility full of at-risk people.
 Keep them out, and deny residents contact with their loved ones, potentially damaging their health through isolation itself.

 During the first wave in March and April, regional governments in most of Germany either stopped visits entirely or severely limited them.